A-guridi/clean-pvnet/README.md

 One way is to set up the environment with docker.
 See [this](https://github.com/zju3dv/clean-pvnet/tree/master/docker).

-Thanks **Floris Gaisser** for providing the docker implementation.

-Another way is to use the following commands.
+Note that in contrast to the original PVNet, this work was tested with more modern version of the packages and proved to work just fine with CUDA 11.4 and pytorch 1.4

+For the C++ cuda packages, CUDA 11.4 and g++ 9.0 was used and worked fine.
+No additional changes are needed to those files.

 1. Set up the python environment:
     ```
     conda create -n pvnet python=3.7
     conda activate pvnet

-    # install torch 1.1 built from cuda 9.0
+    # install torch 1.4 built from cuda 11
-    pip install torch==1.1.0 -f https://download.pytorch.org/whl/cu90/stable

-    pip install Cython==0.28.2
     sudo apt-get install libglfw3-dev libglfw3
     pip install -r requirements.txt
     ```